ZilinL/KnIFE/README.md

 The repository contains the implementation of "Domain Generalization for Zero-calibration BCIs with Knowledge Distillation-based Phase Invariant Feature Extraction", which is currently under review.

+This is a demo of the proposed Knife, and more complete code will come soon.

 alg/algs/Knife.py contains the core code of the proposed method, which includes the realization of knowledge distillation framework, Correlation alignment, and spectrum transfer.
 The graphical abstract is shown below:

 ![GA](https://github.com/ZilinL/KnIFE/assets/10232596/5509b800-2ae4-47cc-ab61-00a4d9d19d94)

 ## Environments